-This past summer we had the opportunity to celebrate our second season of the AI League in sync with the 2021 CodeQuest tournament.
-These two competitions brought together over one hundred thousand students from across the globe to play, compete and win some great prizes.
+In the summer of 2021, we had the opportunity to celebrate our second season of the AI League in sync with the 2021 CodeQuest tournament.
+These two competitions brought together over one hundred thousand students from across the globe to play, compete and win great prizes.

 CodeQuest is our competitive coding hackathon for players from all over Asia.
 The 2021 screening round tournaments brought in over 70 thousand competitors: